bastean/codexgo/README.md

 2. `internal/pkg/service`

-   - It is responsible for initializing all **context** functionalities so that they are ready for use, as well as for **“mapping”** certain values to centralize all imports required for **presentations** in a single place.
+   - It is responsible for initializing all **context** functionalities so that they are ready for use, as well as for **"mapping"** certain values to centralize all imports required for **presentations** in a single place.

 3. `internal/app/(presentations)`